 When a signal level is decreased, it achieves noise floor and hide under it.
 It is fairly for both digital and analog signals.

-Minimal level of audio signal
+Minimum level of audio signal

 There is difference in noise nature.
 Analog noise is a noise of electronic components.
 Pure digital noise is quantization noise.
 Captured digital signals have both kinds of noise: by electronic components and quantization.
-But it does not matter for minimal level estimation.
+But it does not matter for minimum level estimation.

 Therefore, minimum level has a different sound quality for its different values.